vipassana-01/vipassana-01/README.md

 # 🌟About Me:
 Hello, everyone!
-I am Vipassana, currently a fourth-year Electronics and Computer Engineering student at SNIST.<br>
+I am Vipassana<br>
 ✨ I am passionate about collaborating on projects and organizing events to enhance my skills and knowledge in the tech field.<br>
 🖋 My primary focus is Full Stack Web Development and Python-Dev, and I have experience coding in Python and JavaScript.<br>
 💻 Currently, I am learning the MERN stack, which I find very exciting.<br>🌈 Ask me about coding, projects, or events.<br>